Pistachio, orange and cardamom tart

 Spread the filling in the tart case.
 Bake for 15 minutes or until the top has just set.
 Lightly beat the remaining egg yolk and brush over the surface.
 Bake for a further 10 minutes or until glazed.
 Leave to cool for at least an hour before serving.
 Top each piece of tart with a dollop of rich, creamy and floral goat’s milk yoghurt

 Ben Tish is the chef-director of The Stafford London.
-His latest book, Moorish, celebrates the flavours of Sicily and other parts of the Mediterranean.
+His latest book, Mediterra, shares recipes from across the Mediterranean basin.

 Get in touch